dmartinezphd/dmartinezphd.github.io/privacy.md

 ## Your Consent

-By using our site, you consent to our online privacy policy.
+By using this site, you consent to this online privacy policy.

 ## Access logs